HoduRe/Future-Untracked-Tasks-Arranger/README.md

 	<li>Starting date: date to start the task.</li>
 	<li>Ending date: date to end the task (my brain is so big).</li>
 	<li>Deadline checkbox: whether the task has a deadline or is more of a chill 'TODO'.</li>
-	<li>Task description: if there's anything to write about the task, here you have 250 free characters to do so.</li>
+	<li>Task description: if there's anything to write about the task, here you have 250 free characters to do so.
+The checkbox in front of the tab is to keep
+	it open at all times (even after closing FUTA).</li>
-	<li>Subtasks: a simplified task menu to split a task into smaller, more affordable tasks.</li>
+	<li>Subtasks: a simplified task menu to split a task into smaller, more affordable tasks, with a progress bar included.
+The checkbox in front of the tab is to keep
+	it open at all times (even after closing FUTA).</li>
 </ul>

 That would be about it, it's not that bad to learn, aye? :3